bbauska/CSS-Notes4Pros/README.md

 <h3 id="ch22-2">Section 22.2: Absolute Position</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>When absolute positioning is used the box of the desired element is taken out
-of the <i>Normal Flow<i> and it no longer affects the position of the other elements on the page.
+of the <i>Normal Flow</i> and it no longer affects the position of the other elements on the page.
 Offset properties:</p>

 1.  top